-I love short stories.
-Especially reading them.
+I love short stories—especially reading them.
 When it comes to writing, though, I gravitate toward the longer form.
-I am probably one of the many writers suffering from what I call the “Silmarillion” syndrome.
+I am probably one of the many writers suffering from the “Silmarillion” syndrome.
 That’s that thing when you want to feel like a God and create vast things so that people can look at them and go, Wow!
 But ask anyone who ever tried to build an Eifel Tower from Legos—it’s not the easiest of tasks.
-It requires a lot of concentration, attention, ability to split the large into small parts, have each small part make sense independently, and then find its place inside the big picture.
+It requires a lot of concentration, attention, ability to split the large into small parts, have each small piece make sense independently, and then find its place inside the big picture.
 And everything must flow like music, be catchy and relevant, pleasant looking and emotional, wonderful, amazing, and great.
 No pressure there, none at all…

 First Things First